You have no idea. Ok? No idea! I miss cheeseburgers.

-Now I’m nearly 9 years post-op so I don’t want to give you the impression that I have never had a burger or never had fries or the like.
+Now I’m more than 10 years post-op so I don’t want to give you the impression that I have never had a burger or never had fries or the like.
 But I don’t very often.
 And when I do they tend to be wrapped in lettuce and I can’t finish it all, which still messes with my brain a little bit.
 With fries, I let myself have a few here and there but in a world where Nikki is subject to blood sugar drops if I tip the carb scale in the wrong direction?
 Sigh.
 Just not worth the risk most days.

 But it’s ok.
 It’s alright.
 I play with my food!

 This recipe is a long-time favorite although it’s just now making its debut on the site.

 I find meatballs to be a particularly effective replacement for a variety of foods I don’t want to eat.
 For example, my Buffalo chicken meatballs provide a good and hearty stand in to wings.
 My Thanksgiving meatballs give me my fave flavors of the holidays in a little bite.
 This recipe was created in the same spirit.

 Before I send you to the Celebrate website to get the recipe, I wanted to share with you three tips on meatball making after WLS:

 - TVP (textured vegetable protein, click here for the 4-1-1): I use it instead of bread crumbs as a binder.
 Each 1/4 cup serving has 12 grams of protein and is 80 calories.
 So it really is a handy thing.
 My big piece of advice there is to make sure your meatball has enough moisture because TVP sucks moisture from around it.
 Which brings me to the next thing.